Have you seen the clouds of starlings on Blackpool Piers, the Tower and the beach?

 They flock in numbers reaching literally tens of thousands.
 Watch this video from BBC NW Tonight, filmed by the Fylde Coasts own Russell Howarth –

-Eventually as it goes dark they land where they will roost for the night.
-The starlings usually spend the night gathered together for warmth and safety in numbers on the piers.
+Eventually as it goes dark the birds land where they will roost for the night.
+The starlings usually spend the night gathered together in large numbers for warmth and safety on the piers.

 A Murmuration of Starlings